quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Constants of interest

-Constants used in loss recovery and congestion control are based on a combination of RFCs, papers, and common practice.
+Constants used in loss recovery are based on a combination of RFCs, papers, and common practice.
 Some may need to be changed or negotiated in order to better suit a variety of environments.

 kMaxTLPs (default 2):
 : Maximum number of tail loss probes before an RTO fires.